dcunited001/dcunited001.github.io/_drafts/speed-of-thought-4-geometry-and-mechanics-of-information.md

   - here, time can be defined literally or the number of cycles some entity might require to make the inferences or connections

+- modeling the impact that the initial presentation of information has on the mind as a path through this information graph.
+  - the relatable example would be deciding what to put on a business card and trying to reason about how the specific pieces of information you include "root" the forms of paths that become possible
+    - what is the right level of information?
+    - what are the right specific pieces of information?
+    - can you guarantee that specific symbols which are included will be conveyed as expected?
+    - if your understanding of which specific piece of information are to be consistently conveyed is assumed to be correct, then how does knowing the basis of symbols/ideas to be conjured in the mind of someone who has just met you tell you about how their minds will extrapolate from that basis?

+  - i started thinking about this because i looked at a business card for a church which included the name only...
+    - did they expect someone to Google the name? isn't that leaving the person with a range of experiences which would be too open-ended?
+    - because of the open-endedness, there are no guarantees for assumptions on the range of thoughts/experiences that a prospect had when connecting the dots b/w your business card and finding a person associated with your church.
+    - because you did not include the right pieces of information, and because this implies you cannot rationally make assumptions about the sets of information they accumulated along the way when googling your Church, then it limits how you can reason about their experience in finding you ... or does it?
+      - in some instances, allowing this to be more open-ended (instead of simply including the direct link to a website or a facebook page) will cause the prospects who manage to contact you to present you with information that includes information they accumulated along the way in finding you
+        - but ONLY if you ask the right questions when someone new contacts you.

+  - when deciding what the basis of information should be, there are a few factors which predominate how you will reason about this. given a collection of symbols presented in a visual format:
+    - you cannot guarantee how long someone will give your business card their attention.
+      - the longer someone gives you their attention, the more information they will absorb, but this doesn't necessarily correspond to the amount of information they will retain.
+    - people can only remember two or three of those symbols included
+    - people will typically search for types of information (this corresponds to their personal "schema" for the collection of information which is relevant on a business card)
+  - once you have decided on the set of symbols to consider to be the basis of symbols that will be evoked when someone views your business card (or painting), you can reason about this like you have planted some "force-producing" "objects" into the "informational-field" of someone's mind
+    - here, informational field should be a space, where it's field-like nature causes it to operate in much the same way as the electromagnetic field.
+    - the collection of objects exert a "force" in a high-dimensional, semiotic space that distorts the paths that people's minds will take on that space.
+    - so, by choosing a particular set of symbols, you are choosing to distort the paths that people might take in space (once you separate yourself from having to make assumptions about how and whether their minds will actually evoke activations associated to those symbols)
+    - by choosing this set of symbols, you're basically "rooting" the precipitation of paths along which people's minds will guided

 =========

 - digression from metrics of graph-actiations meta/cognitive